Ali-Mikael/Pen-testing/h4-cert.md

 - Perform a cross-site scripting attack that calls the `alert` function

-This one was pretty simple, we can exploit the vulnerability without even opening the developer tools.

-We type into the input field
+This one is pretty simple as it's just demonstrating the basic logic behind the vulnerability.
+We exploit it by typing the following into the search field:
 ```html
 <script>alert('gotcha')</script>
 ```
-Press enter and we get the alert
+Press enter => script runs and we get the alert

 <img width="769" height="279" alt="2026-04-18-14:49:00" src="https://github.com/user-attachments/assets/22695c9f-d16c-402a-9bbf-593b86f191d2" />